 Bus Tour

 We’ve been here several times and our plan always involves starting with the bus tour.
-Many people get overwhelmed by everything at the main complex, and rush to get on the buses in the afternoon.
+Many people get overwhelmed by everything at the main complex and rush to get on the buses in the afternoon.
 The bus takes you around the launch sites, including the ones that are leased out to a private company called Space X. You will also travel past the massive Vehicle Assembly Building (VAB).
 After viewing the launch pads, the bus will drop you off at the Apollo/Saturn V Center.
-Here you are treated to a theater re-creation of the Apollo Launch and an up close view of the Saturn V rocket.
+Here you are treated to a theater re-creation of the Apollo Launch and an up-close view of the Saturn V rocket.
 The giant hall where the rocket is housed is filled with information about all 17 Apollo missions.
-You can see the Apollo 14 capsule on display, touch an actual piece of moon rock, view the transformation of space suits over the year, and much, much more.
+You can see the Apollo 14 capsule on display, touch an actual piece of moon rock, view the transformation of space suits over the years, and much, much more.

 Space Shuttle Atlantis Building